chef/automate/components/docs-chef-io/content/automate/ha_backup_restore.md

 With the AWS Free Usage Tier*, you can get started with Amazon S3 for free in all regions except the AWS GovCloud Regions.
 [See](https://aws.amazon.com/s3/) for more information.

-## Taking Backup with Amazon S3 Bucket

-This section explains how to take backup for External Elasticsearch (ES) and PostgreSQL to the Amazon S3 bucket.

 {{< note >}}

 Ensure you perform the backup configuration before deploying the Chef Automate High Availability (HA) cluster.